Getting settled into our seats after early boarding, when Ben was in the easy "naps 11 times a day" phase. |

 Especially if you have toddlers, preschoolers, or picky eaters pack enough snacks that they will still have enough to eat if they refuse to eat airplane food.
 Airplane food is not good.
 We eat it because it's conveniently brought to us, we need to eat something, and it's so cute the way everything is packaged in its own little compartment.

 Picky ones are not fooled by such things.
 Your fellow passengers will appreciate you not letting your kid be The Angry Hungry One.
-And it will be easier on you, too!
+And it will be easier on you, too!3.
+Divide and conquer.

 If the kids in your party outnumber the adults, this will be harder, but you can find a way to divide them and change it up if needed.
 Flying with 2 boys, Rodgers takes one of them, and I take the other.
 If they start getting antsy, we can switch to make things more interesting, but we each have a kid, and our goal is to keep said kid happy.